• Skip to primary navigation

 Panzanella Italian Bread Salad Classic Tuscan Dish

-Published: Apr 16, 2019 · Modified: Aug 10, 2022 by Marisa Franca · 53 Comments
+Published: Apr 16, 2019 · Modified: Oct 15, 2024 by Marisa Franca

 Jump to Recipe

 Panzanella is a classic Italian bread salad with a tangy blend of tomato juice, olive oil, red-wine vinegar poured over a colorful mixture of roasted peppers, tomatoes, anchovies, capers, black olives and toasted rustic ciabatta.
 This Tuscan salad puts day old bread to a delicious use.
 Stale bread never tasted so good.
-This recipe has been updated from the original July 2015 version in order to provide a better experience for our readers.
-Last updated April 2019.

 Panzanella an Italian bread salad in dark bowl with fork and tomatoes around it.